 In a faith centered on love and inclusion, are single people and their God-given gifts truly being welcomed in our churches?

 According to theologian Christina Hitchcock, definitely not.
 Instead, she argues, American evangelical churches suffer from a fear of single people.
 They mistakenly view independence and autonomy as the markers of maturity and assume that sex is a necessary component of achieving full humanity.
 Consequently, the church often sees singleness as a neutral, immature, or even negative state, while marriage is touted as theologically significant.
-Hitchcock works to push back against these mistaken beliefs by crafting a theological framework for the role single people play in the kingdom of God and in our churches today.
+In The Significance of Singleness: A Theological Vision for the Future of the Church Hitchcock works to push back against these mistaken beliefs by crafting a theological framework for the role single people play in the kingdom of God and in our churches today.
+The book also serves as a corrective for evangelical Christian groups, such as the Marriage Mandate Movement, that put an unhealthy emphasis on the importance of marriage (and marrying young) to the Christian faith.